statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 ## Run a queue worker for each site

 You need to run `php please queue:listen` for each site to activate the queue.
-If you use Forge you can set a daemon for each site.
-You can do this in the Daemon tab on the Server Details.
+If you use Forge you can easily configure a daemon for each of your sites.
+Configure this in the Daemon tab on the Server Details of your server on Forge.
 Use the following configuration:

 ```
 Command: php please queue:listen